A Recurrence-type Strong Borel--Cantelli Lemma for Axiom A Diffeomorphisms: Final Remarks

 If $\mu$ is absolutely continuous with respect to the Lebesgue measure $\lambda$ with density in $L^{p}$, then $\mu$ satisfies Assumptions~\ref{assumption:ball} and \ref{assumption:annulus}.
 Namely, if $\diff\mu = h \diff\lambda$, then

 where $q$ is the harmonic conjugate of $p$.
-Since $\lambda(B(x,\rho)) \leq \rho^{s}$ and $\lambda(B(x,\rho + \varepsilon) \setminus B(x,\rho) ) \leq \varepsilon^{\alpha_0}$ for some $s$ and $\alpha_0$, we see that $\mu$ also satisfies the assumptions.
+Since $\lambda(B(x,\rho + \varepsilon) \setminus B(x,\rho) ) \leq \varepsilon^{\alpha_0}$ and $\lambda(B(x,\rho)) \leq \rho^{s}$ for some $\alpha_0$ and $s$, we see that $\mu$ also satisfies the assumptions.
 Gupta, Holland and Nicol \cite{gupta2011Extreme} consider planar dispersing billiards.
 These systems have an absolutely continuous invariant measure and so Assumptions~\ref{assumption:ball} and \ref{assumption:annulus} are satisfied.
-Furthermore, some of the systems have exponential decay of $2$-fold correlations for H\"older observables as shown by Young \cite{young1998Statistical}.
+Furthermore, some of the systems have exponential decay of $2$-fold correlations for H\"older observables as shown by Young \cite{young1998Statistical} and exponential decay of multiple decorrelation as shown in \cite[Theorem~7.41]{chernov2006Chaotic}.
+Thus our results hold for such systems.
 The authors in \cite{gupta2011Extreme} also consider Lozi maps, for which a broad class satisfies Assumptions~\ref{assumption:annulus} and have exponential decay of $2$-fold correlations for H\"older observables.
-For our result to apply to these spaces, one would have to show that $3$-fold correlations decay exponentially as well.
+For our result to apply to these systems, one would have to show that $3$-fold correlations decay exponentially as well.

 The main limitation of the method of proof is the reliance on Assumption~\ref{assumption:annulus}, namely that we require control over the measure of $\delta$-neighbourhoods of sets.
 It is reasonable to think that the result should hold for measures that do not satisfy this assumption; however, in that case, instead of considering open balls, one would need to consider other shrinking neighbourhoods.
 The reason for this is that for a general measure $\mu$ there exists $M_n \in [0,1]$ and $x\in X$ such that there is no open ball $B_n(x)$ with $\mu(B_n(x)) = M_n$.
 Furthermore, one would like to improve the condition $M_n \geq n^{-1} (\log n)^{4+\varepsilon}$ in Assumption~\ref{assumption:seq} to one closer to the critical decay rate $M_n \geq n^{-1}$.